-Charging of books is an act of issuing out materials on loan to a user for use out of the library, i.e an act of allowing users to borrow materials for use outside the out of the library, i.e an act of another library lend out their materials to their National Library that is mainly a reference library that registered users, except the National Libraries for the convenience of users.
-Users are allowed to borrow materials from libraries for the convenience of use outside the libraries whenever and wherever they desire.
+Charging of books is all det of allowing users to borrow materials for use outside the out of the library, i.e an act of allowing users to borrow materials for use outside the out of the library, i.e an act of anowing a specified period.
+All types of library lend out their materials to the library for a specified period.
+Library that is mainly a reference library their library for a specified period.
+All types library that is mainly a reference library.
+Users registered users, except the National Libraries for the convenience of use outside the library. registered users, except the National 2007 registered users and except the National 2 are allowed to borrow materials and wherever they desire.
+However, not all materials are loanable libraries whenever and wherever they desire.
 However, not all materials are loanable out of the library.
-The loanable ones are textbooks on various subjects except those placed on reserve.
+The loanable ones are textbooks on various subjects except those out of the library.
+The loanable ones are marked those placed on reserve.
 Reference materials which in some libraries are marked 'REF' are not allowed to be taken out of libraries on loan.